dennisinteractive/behat-references-generator/README.md

 .
 ```

+2. Edit behat.yml and add the contexts and configuration following the example in [behat.yml.dist]: https://github.com/marcelovani/behat-references-generator/blob/master/behat.yml.dist

 ### Requirements
 You need to enable these modules
 - Entity API

+**For the demo you will need to enable this module:**
 - Node Reference Content (Copy from the fixtures folder into the site's modules folder)

 ### Running